SharePoint/sp-dev-docs/docs/schema/property-element-list-instance.md

 ---
 title: Property Element (List Instance)
-description: Describes the Property Element (List Instance) and provides a definition, the elements and attributes, and remarks.
+description: Describes the Property element (List Instance) and provides a definition, the elements and attributes, and remarks.
 manager: soliver
 ms.date: 06/09/2022
 ms.audience: Developer